 Washing your hands properly with soap and water can help prevent the spread of the germs (like bacteria and viruses) that cause infectious diseases.
-Many people believe that the goal of handwashing should be to remove all bacteria from their hands.
+Many people believe that the goal of handwashing should be to remove all bacteria from the hands.
 This is something of a misconception.
-There are two types of bacteria found on the hands: normal flora that live on the skin and transient flora that are acquired by touching other surfaces and that are carried on the hands for brief periods.
-In most circumstances, it is this transient flora that is responsible for causing infection.
+There are two types of bacteria found on the hands: normal flora which live on the skin and transient flora which are acquired by touching other surfaces and which are carried on the hands for brief periods.
+In most circumstances, it is this transient flora which is responsible for causing infection.
 In contrast, normal skin flora is important for your health.

 When you wash your hands with soap and water followed by drying with a paper towel, you will physically remove bacteria and dirt from your hands.
 Washing and drying will remove most of the transient flora.
 Normal skin flora is relatively unaffected by handwashing with non-medicated soap.
-An ordinary hand wash is fully sufficient to help break chains of infection, and handwashing is always a good choice for hand hygiene.
+An ordinary handwash is fully sufficient to help break chains of infection, and handwashing is always a good choice for hand hygiene.

-Hand sanitisers work in a different manner.
+Hand sanitizers work a bit differently.
 They do not remove anything from the hands.
 Instead, they kill bacteria on the hands.
-Sanitisers are a complement to handwashing, especially when access to soap and water is limited.
-Sanitisers can kill both potential disease-causing bacteria and the healthy skin flora on the hands.
-Sanitisers need to come in direct contact with germs in undiluted form to work effectively and are therefore appropriate for use on hands that are dry and look clean.
+Sanitizers are a complement to handwashing, especially when access to soap and water is limited.
+Sanitizers can kill both potential disease-causing bacteria and the healthy skin flora on the hands.
+Sanitizers need to come in direct contact with germs in undiluted form to work effectively and are therefore appropriate for use on hands that are dry and look clean.